 Yes!
 Campers may request to bunk with their friends at the time of registration.
 The ages of friends and program selected should be the same.
 We can’t guarantee placements with friends or siblings but we will do our best to match at least one friend or sibling request.

 Some campers choose to come to camp with a friend, but there are plenty of campers who take the plunge alone – and love it!
 Camp Friendship staff are all about making every camper feel comfortable, no matter their age and if they are first-time campers or returners.
 From the moment your camper arrives they will be welcomed into our Friendship Family and are instantly given the opportunity to bond with their cabin mates through fun get-to-know-you games facilitated by their cabin counselors.

 Camp Friendship takes pride on a “whole foods” approach to the camp diet, with plenty of fresh produce and foods low in additives and preservatives.
 Meals are “kid-friendly” in addition to being nutritionally balanced, and there will always be something available for even the fussiest of eaters.
-All meals are served family-style with fruit, salad and sandwich buffets available at lunch and dinner, as well as a vegetarian option available at all mealtimes.
+All meals are served family-style with fruit, salad at dinner and sandwich buffets available at lunch, as well as a vegetarian option available at all mealtimes.